-Advisory Committee and the Advisory Committee on Small and Emerging Companies, to undertake a study and issue a report on the disclosure requirements of Regulation S-K. Pursuant to Section 72003, the Report covered: (1) all findings and determinations made in carrying out the required study; (2) specific and detailed recommendations on modernizing and simplifying the requirements under Regulation S-K in a manner that reduces the costs and burdens on companies while still ensuring that all material information is provided; and (3) specific and detailed recommendations on ways to improve the readability and navigability of disclosure documents and to discourage repetition and the disclosure of immaterial information.4 The Staff did not address in the Report the four releases that are also responsive to Section 72003.5 The recommendations contained in the Report were open for public comment.
-Also pursuant to the FAST Act, the Commission was required to present to Congress proposed rules implementing its recommendations for amending Regulation S-K by November 23, 2017.
+The FAST Act includes two sections, Sections 72002 and 72003, which direct the SEC to modernize and simplify the requirements of Regulation S-K. Section 72002 aims to make SEC reporting less burdensome, especially for smaller companies such as emerging growth companies ("EGCs"), by scaling back on requirements or eliminating duplicative provisions, while Section 72003 directs the SEC, in consultation with the SEC's Investor Advisory Committee and the Advisory Committee on Small and Emerging Companies, to undertake a study and issue a report on the requirements of Regulation S-K. Pursuant to Section 72003, the Report covers: (1) all findings and determinations made in carrying out the required study; (2) specific and detailed recommendations on modernizing and simplifying the requirements under Regulation S-K in a manner that reduces the costs and burdens on companies while still ensuring that all material information is provided; and (3) specific and detailed recommendations on ways to improve the readability and navigability of disclosure documents and to discourage repetition and the disclosure of immaterial information.3 The Report does not address the four releases previously issued by the Staff that are also responsive to Section 72003 of the FAST Act.4 The recommendations contained in the Report are not final and are open for public comment.
+Additionally, the SEC is required to present to Congress proposed rules implementing its recommendations for amending Regulation S-K by November 23, 2017.